Kameron Edwards: College career

 Edwards started 28 of 32 games for Pepperdine as a freshman, averaging 7.2 points and 4.2 rebounds per game, and was named to the West Coast Conference All-Freshman Team.
 Edwards was forced to miss the 2016–17 season with a fractured jaw.
 He missed five games in December 2017 with a concussion.
 Edwards averaged 14.7 points, 6.4 rebounds, and 1.1 assists per game as a redshirt sophomore.
 As a junior, Edwards finished as Pepperdine's second-leading scorer (14.7 points per game) and top rebounder (6.2 per game) despite missing several games with a foot injury.
 He was named Honorable Mention All-WCC.
 In January 2020, Edwards was named one of 30 candidates for the Senior CLASS Award.
 Edwards averaged 16.2 points and 7.4 rebounds per game as a senior, earning Second Team All-WCC honors.
 He finished his career with 1,346 points.

 Professional career

 On May 31, 2020, Edwards signed with Kangoeroes Mechelen of the Pro Basketball League (PBL).
 In October 2021, he joined the Santa Cruz Warriors of the NBA G League after a successful tryout.
 However, he was waived on November 4.

 Agua Caliente Clippers (2022)

 On February 23, 2022, Edwards was acquired by the Agua Caliente Clippers of the NBA G League.
 He was then later waived on February 26, 2022, and then reacquired again on February 27, 2022.

 Ontario Clippers (2022–2023)

-On December 16, 2022, Edwards was reacquired by the Ontario Clippers.
-On February 4, 2023, Edwards was waived.
+On December 17, 2022, Edwards was reacquired by the Ontario Clippers but was waived on February 4, 2023.

+On October 30, 2023, Edwards joined the Grand Rapids Gold, but was waived on November 7.